angristan/awesome-stars/README.md

 ## Others

+- [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok alternatives and other ngrok-like tunneling software and services.
+Focus on self-hosting.
 - [tailscale/github-action](https://github.com/tailscale/github-action) - A GitHub Action to connect your workflow to your Tailscale network.
 - [actions-rs/meta](https://github.com/actions-rs/meta) - 🦀 GitHub Actions for Rust - recipes, discussions, questions and ideas
 - [yoshuawuyts/rust-for-js-peeps](https://github.com/yoshuawuyts/rust-for-js-peeps) - Know JS, want to try Rust, but not sure where to start?
 This is for you!